ministryofjustice/itpolicycontent/content/ict-security-policy.md

 <table border='1'>
 <tr>
 <td>POL.ITSEC.046:<br/>
-All ICT systems **must consider** the personnel security controls (for example,  security clearance) required in addition to ICT security controls.
+  All ICT systems <b>must consider</b> the personnel security controls (for example,  security clearance) required in addition to ICT security controls.
 These should be recorded in a Security Aspects Letter (SAL) provided by the MoJ</td>
 </tr>
 </table>